khulnasoft/khulnasoft/doc/dev/background-information/insights/backend.md

 #### Detecting if an insight is _complete_
 Given the large possible cardinality of required queries to backfill an insight, it is clear this process can take some time.
-Through dogfooding we have found on a Sourcegraph installation with ~36,000 repositories, we can expect to backfill an average insight in 20-30 minutes.
+Through dogfooding we have found on a Khulnasoft installation with ~36,000 repositories, we can expect to backfill an average insight in 20-30 minutes.
 The actual benchmarks of how long this will take vary greatly depending on the commit patterns and size of the Installation.

 One important piece of information that needs to be surfaced to users is the answer to the question `is my insight still processing?`, this can be determined my examining the Backfill records for all of the series contained in an insight.
 When all backfills have reached a terminal state the processing is complete.